An undescended testicle, sometimes called a cryptorchidism testicle, is a common problem in young boys.

 Treatment for the undescended testicle depends on the location of the testis.

-This operation is almost always performed as an outpatient procedure.
-It is done through a small hernia incision in the groin and takes up to one and one-half hour to perform.
-Recovery is generally very rapid and the outcome can be expected to be good.
-A n alternative is hormonal treatment with HCG, a series of injections that stimulate the testicles to make hormone.
+This surgery is almost always performed as an outpatient procedure.
+It is done through a small hernia incision in the groin and takes up to an hour and a half to perform.
+Recovery is generally very rapid and the outcome is usually good.

 In a small number of boys, this treatment will result in permanent descent of the testicle.
 Hormonal treatment is sometimes recommended if the testis is very close to the scrotum and there is a good likelihood of success.